SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The polls for every session were posted on this group, and these polls included the options of 2 pm, 4 pm, and No. The group had given the permission to text for admins only, and the admins were all the seniors who had expressed interest in conducting sessions.
 The Announcements channel was for important announcements major documents like the manual.
 The messages here needed to be minimized so that people could search up quickly.

-Share the motion on the WhatsApp group
+Share the motion on the non Sessions group so that people can randomly discuss the motion replying to it (because it takes effort for people to switch groups to talk about a motion, but

 PES clubs often tell juniors to market events on every group they are a part of.